Student Employment at Goucher College provides students with opportunities in a variety

-The Federal Work Study (FWS) program provides additional funding for undergraduate students with financial need, allowing them to potentially earn additional money to help pay education expenses.
+The Federal Work Study (FWS) program provides funding for undergraduate students with financial need, allowing them to potentially earn money to help pay education expenses.
 Program eligibility is determined when students submit their Free Application for Federal Student Aid (FAFSA).
-If you do not already have Federal Work Study in your financial aid package (goucher.edu/netpartner) and feel you have financial need, then please contact the Financial Aid Office directly via email at FinAid@goucher.edu or via phone at 1-800- Goucher, Extension 6141.
+If you do not already have Federal Work Study in your financial aid package (goucher.edu/netpartner) and feel you have financial need or have questions about Federal Work Study, please contact the Financial Aid Office directly via email at FinAid@goucher.edu or via phone at 1-800- Goucher, Extension 6141.

 If you have questions about student employment at Goucher please contact the CEO at 410-337-6191 or firstname.lastname@example.org.